mikesoylu/nvim-init/README.markdown

 $ git clone http://github.com/gmarik/vundle.git ~/.vim/bundle/vundle
 ```

  - Finally, we need to launch Vim and then invoke the appropriate Vundle commands to install all of the bundles using the `:BundleInstall` command.
-When this is completed
-   you'll need to build the C extension for the [Command-T plugin](https://github.com/wincent/Command-T) plugin, which is a simple matter of cd'ing in to the command-t bundle
-   folder and invoking `rake make`.
-I'm not quite sure if this process could somehow be automated with Vundle; if not, then that would be a fun addition to make to the project.

 And that's it!
 Be sure to source your newly installed configuration (`:source $MYVIMRC` from inside Vim, or just restart a new editor session), and you should be good to go.